ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-3.md

 In previous tutorial, we have explored generating and capturing streaming data with [Apache NiFi](#rtep-1.md) and [Apache Kafka](http://hortonworks.com/hadoop-tutorial/simulating-transporting-realtime-events-stream-apache-kafka/).

-In this tutorial, you  will use [**Apache Storm**](http://hortonworks.com/labs/storm/) on the Hortonworks Data Platform to capture these data events and process them in real time for further analysis.
+In this tutorial, you  will use [**Apache Storm**](http://hortonworks.com/labs/storm/) Kafka Spout on the Hortonworks Data Platform to send these data events to various bolts to process the data in real time for further analysis.

 In this tutorial, we will build a solution to ingest real time streaming data into HBase and HDFS using [Storm](http://hortonworks.com/hadoop-tutorial/ingesting-processing-real-time-events-apache-storm/).
 Storm has a spout that reads truck_events data from Kafka and passes it to bolts, which process and persist the data into Hive & HBase tables.